gvoulgaris0/SWaveRIC/README.md

 - Method Citation:
 Al-Attabi, Z.R., G. Voulgaris, and D.C.
 Conley, 2021.
 Evaluation and Validation of HF Radar Swell and Wind Wave Inversion Method.
 J. Atmos.
 Oceanic Technol., https://doi.org/10.1175/JTECH-D-20-0186.1

-Copyright 2021(c) Zaid Alattabi, Douglas Cahl, George Voulgaris
+Copyright 2021(c) Zaid Al-Attabi, Douglas Cahl, George Voulgaris

 RadarSWIC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.